hapax/hapax.github.io/assets/chandra.md

 ## Quantisation<a id="sec-2" name="sec-2"></a>

-We'll start by recalling Bohr's model of hydrogen, and the role quantisation plays there.
+We'll start by recalling Bohr's model of hydrogen and the role played by quantisation.
-This will lead naturally to the idea of a box of non-interacting electrons.
+By considering how to squish electron wavelengths into an orbit, we'll see that *periodicity* is a natural way to think about quantisation.

-## The Bohr model of hydrogen
+### The Bohr model of hydrogen

+Hydrogen is just a proton and electron
 Bohr thought of the nucleus as a big, immovable positive charge, and the electron as a tiny orbiting negative charge.
 In order to explain the fact that hydrogen was able to absorb and emit